 Using a little water, make a paste of the chilli , turmeric and coriander powders.

 Add salt to taste.
 Pour this paste onto the meat.
+Add tomatoes.
+Continue to cook on high, stirring regularly.
+Cover the utensil and cook till the tomatoes have turned mushy.

 Bring to a boil.
 Cover the utensil.
 Reduce heat to simmer.
 Cook till done.
 Stir occasionally and turn the potatoes over, so that all sides are coated with the curry.